Migrant Labourer Beaten To Death By Mob In Tamil Nadu

-A migrant labourer from Assam was tragically killed in Tamil Nadu after being attacked by a mob for allegedly misbehaving with a woman, prompting a police investigation.
+A migrant labourer from Assam was tragically killed by a mob in Tamil Nadu after allegedly misbehaving with a woman, prompting a police investigation into the violent incident.

 Key Points